Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/vector.md

 ## Accessing items

-By retrieving nthiest one (count starts at 0):
+By retrieving the nthiest one (count starts at 0):

 ```clojure
 (nth [:a :b :c]